 - Remove the lid and continue to stir-fry until the water is dried out.

-- Combine the oyster sauce, light soy sauce, sugar, and water.
+- Combine the oyster sauce, light soy sauce, sugar, sesame oil, and water.
 Heat up in a small pot until the sugar dissolves.

 - Place the vegetables on a serving plate, cut the Chinese broccoli lengthwise into two.